 Since it's not always possible to get your hands on a fresh horseradish root, you can also make prepared horseradish using horseradish powder.
 Horseradish powder is a spice made by drying the root and then grinding it.
 Making prepared horseradish from the powder is simply a matter of combining it with water and vinegar or lemon juice.

 But as with all powdered spices, it'll start to lose its oomph in a few months.
-If your grocery store has a bulk spice section, where you can buy as little or as much of a spice as you need, purchase it in a small amount so that it stays fresh.
+If your grocery store has a bulk spice section, where you can buy as little or as much spice as you need, purchase it in a small amount so that it stays fresh.

 Uses for Horseradish